 The Wild Atlantic Way is the world’s longest coastal drive, stretching 2,750 km from Donegal to Cork incorporating all of the counties on Ireland’s Atlantic coast.
-Having travelled most of this route over the course of my life I can guarantee first time visitors that stunning scenery and a multitude of activities and sites await.
-I’m fortunate to be living near the official route in picturesque Kerry and using my local knowledge will feature the county’s numerous merits in upcoming blog posts.
-First up is the striking Slea Head Drive which I travelled last Easter weekend for the first time as driver.
+Having travelled most of this route over the course of my life I can guarantee first-time visitors that stunning scenery and a multitude of activities/sites await.

 Slea Head Drive, a combination of the R559 and R549 roads, starts and finishes in delightful Dingle, a town noted for its fine restaurants and craft shops.
 Regardless of entry route into Dingle, I would strongly advise travelling this drive in a clockwise direction for your own safety and sanity.

-I’ve a soft spot for placid animals and these two posers were perfectly poised for a photo shoot.
+I’ve a soft spot for placid animals and these two posers were perfectly poised for a photo shoot on a recent visit.
 Again the view is eastwards over Dingle Bay towards Ventry and Dingle.
 The shadow on the right of the picture is the Iveragh Peninsula, the southern part of the Wild Atlantic Way in Kerry.
 Beehive huts (Early Christian dwellings) and Dunbeg Fort are on this stretch of road.

 A large white stone crucifixion scene on the right hand side of the road marks Slea Head.
-I pulled my car into the small lay-by at this spectacular point to admire the appealing vista on offer.
-More animals awaited me, this time the winged variety.
+Pull your car into the small lay-by at this spectacular point to admire the appealing vista on offer.
+More animals will await you, this time the winged variety.
 Below is a seagull with the Great Blasket Island/An Blascaod Mór and Inis Tuaisceart/Inishtooskert in the background.

 Once rounding Slea Head, the road travels north towards Dún Chaoin/Dunquin where Coumeennoole Strand is now visible from the road.
 The headland which stretches west of this beach is Dunmore Head/An Dún Mór, the westernmost point of mainland Ireland.
 The next parish is Boston.